Evve01/Linsl/README.md

 ## Usage

-Linsl code is -- just as other lisp dialects -- based around expressions.
+Linsl code is &ndash; just as other lisp dialects &ndash; based around expressions.
 An expression is either

 - an atom, or